MrCheater/optimistic-updates-and-cqrs/article.md

 In case of a command failure, the previous actions will be compensated and the application state will be rolled-back.
 By doing this, the application will become more responsive and only in case of failure the user will be presented with an error and its action will be reverted.

-Let's take a look at a simple React + Redux example :
+Let's take a look at a simple React + Redux example:

 #### Example "Optimistic calculation of the next hash"